UsarnameErnest/NumberRangeSummarizer/README.md

-The code accepts input of comma delimited list of numbers and groups the numbers into a range when they are sequential.
+The code accepts input of comma delimited list of numbers and group the numbers into a range when they are sequential.

 Expected Input/Output: